Berea-College-CSC-226/p01-final-project-amna/README.md

 ## Milestone 4: Final Code, Presentation, Demo

-### ❗User Instructions
+### User Instructions

-❗In a paragraph, explain how to use your program.
+In a paragraph, explain how to use your program.
 Assume the user is starting just after they hit the "Run" button in PyCharm.

+    A game window will open after you press Run.
+Use the left and right arrow keys to move the shark.
+Catch the falling fish and avoid the buckets so you do not lose lives.
+Your lives are shown in the top left and your score is in the top right.
+You have 3 lives and when you run out a game over screen will appear and you can click to play again.

-### ❗Errors and Constraints
+### Errors and Constraints

-❗Every program has bugs or features that had to be scrapped for time.
+Every program has bugs or features that had to be scrapped for time.
 These bugs should be tracked in the issue queue.
 You should already have a few items in here from the prior weeks.
 Create a new issue for any undocumented errors and deficiencies that remain in your code.
 Bugs found that aren't acknowledged in the queue will be penalized.

+    I think I logged most of my bugs in the issue cue.
+I did add some more after making some peers review my project and after running it multiple times.
+Hopefully I caught most of them.
+The main ones were the hitbox for the mouth of the shark, items were spawning to close together, only buckets were spawning, too many items were spawning at once.
+There were some things in the issue cue that I planned to go like using a GIF for the lives but there was not enough time.

-### ❗Reflection
+### Reflection

-❗Each partner should write three to four well-written paragraphs address the following (at a minimum):
+Each partner should write three to four well-written paragraphs address the following (at a minimum):
 - Why did you select the project that you did?
 - How closely did your final project reflect your initial design?
 - What did you learn from this process?